zowe/docs-site/docs/user-guide/sdks-using.md

 ### Install Node.js and Pyhton SDK from online registry

-Pull the packages from an online registry such as npm or PyPi or maven.
+Pull the packages from an online registry such as npm or PyPi.

 **Follow these steps:**